Adldap2/Adldap2/docs/query-builder.md

 $search->whereEquals('cn', 'John Doe');
 ```

-Or we can supply an array of key - value pairs to quickly add multiple wheres:
+We can also supply an array of key - value pairs to quickly add multiple wheres:

 ```php
 $wheres = [